awslabs/aws-security-assessment-solution/README.md

 7. A new window will open with your report.
 You can use the filters to identify and prioritize the findings.

    ![Prowler findings](/img/prowler-findings.png)

+### SATv2 Dashboard (recommended)
+If you enabled reporting, a static html dashboard will be in the reporting folder.

+1. Select **satv2-dashboard.html** object, choose **Open**.
+2. Select the consolidated csv, choose **Actions**, **Share with a presigned URL**.
+    >Note: Do not share your presigned URL with anyone.
+A presigned URL uses security credentials to grant time-limited permission to download objects.
+The URL can be entered in a browser or used by a program to download the object.
+The credentials used by the presigned URL are those of the AWS user who generated the URL.
+For more information, review Sharing objects with presigned URLs.
+3. For **number of minutes**, enter **1**.
+4. Paste the URL into the satv2-dashboard.html page.
+5. Review an example dashboard output in [img/satv2-dashboard.png](/img/satv2-dashboard.png)

 ### Prowler Dashboard
 Prowler has a built in dashboard to review the results.
 To use the Prowler dashboard, Prowler must be installed locally and you must download the results of Prowler locally.